 Where is the customer located?

 The UK, for instance, applies a test of where the regulated activities are carried on and not one of where the client is based or where the risk is located.
-It is therefore important that intermediaries and insurers clarify what is required by local law and the expectations of relevant national regulators.
+This may not be the approach adopted in one or more EEA states.